 John Adams, an American Founding Father, and the second President of the United States, predicted how Americans would spend our future Independence Days when he wrote to his wife, Abigail, on July 3, 1776, the day after the Second Continental Congress made its decree for freedom: " I am apt to believe that it will be celebrated by succeeding generations as the great anniversary festival.
 It ought to be commemorated as the day of deliverance, by solemn acts of devotion to God Almighty.
 It ought to be solemnized with pomp and parade, with shows, games, sports, guns, bells, bonfires, and illuminations, from one end of this continent to the other, from this time forward forever more."
 The next day, Congress formally adopted the Declaration, sounding the bell at Independence Hall in Philadelphia.
 Pen would not actually be put to paper until August 2, but six long years of struggle for independence had begun.

-Fourth of July patriotic exercises also traditionally occur at the 20-acre park operated by the Washington Campground Association at 1761 Middlebrook Rd., in Bridgewater.
+The traditional patriotic exercises at the Middlebrook Encampment in Bridgewater will commence on Sunday, July 4, 2022.
+For 118 consecutive years, the Declaration of Independence has been read on Independence Day at the 20-acre park operated by the Washington Campground Association at 1761 Middlebrook Rd., in Bridgewater.
 The park commemorates the two major Continental Army encampments at Middlebrook, in spring of 1777, and winter of 1778-79.
-For well over a century a solemn Independence Day Ceremony there, well-attended by dignitaries, has consisted of a changing of the 13-star flag and the reading of the Declaration, followed by a keynote speaker and an historical address.
+It is here that the first American flag was unfurled, and where a 13-Star Betsy Ross flag flies continuously by special act of Congress.
+The solemn Independence Day Ceremony there, well-attended by dignitaries, consists of a changing of the 13-star flag and the reading of the Declaration, followed by a keynote speaker and an historical address.
 Ceremonies begin at 10:30am.
-732/469-6453